secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 ## Requesting a content track

 PathFactory is primarily a demand generation tool that allows leads and prospects to self-nurture with content that is bundled in a personalized experience.
 As a result, marketing program managers are the DRIs for creating content tracks for use in campaigns, event marketing, and email nurture streams.
 If you would like to request a content track, please open an issue in the digital marketing programs repository using the [PathFactory request issue template](https://gitlab.com/gitlab-com/marketing/digital-marketing-programs/issues/new?issuable_template=pathfactory_request) and assign it to your designated MPM.
+If you require a content track outside of this use case, please use the [Generic PathFactory request](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/blob/master/.gitlab/issue_templates/pathfactory_request.md) issue template in the marketing operations project and provide a detailed business case.

 ## Content library